Project Details

 Project Overview

-Most recently, Luther College completed the second stage of an AV upgrade for its Chapel—a space that serves not only as a place of worship but also as a lecture theatre, basic performance venue, and gathering place for parents and the wider school community.
+Most recently, Luther College completed the second stage of an AV update for its Chapel — a space that primarily serves as a place of worship but also hosts significant learning and performing arts experiences.

 The Chapel already had an established AV setup, but much of it was more than 15 years old and increasingly difficult to use.
-Equipment performance had diminished, the control system was unreliable and complicated, and the room’s audio tuning had been altered, leaving staff with a system that was hard to manage and inconsistent in quality.
+Equipment performance had diminished, the control system was unreliable and complicated, creating an opportunity for a significant upgrade.

 Smaller but important improvements were also added.
 A foldback speaker was hidden inside the lectern, ensuring presenters hear themselves clearly without the distracting “delayed echo” caused by reflected sound.
 A rear-facing confidence monitor now allows speakers to view slides, notes, or a countdown timer without turning away from the audience.
 For everyday use, a Bluetooth wall panel makes it simple to connect a phone or laptop for music playback.